Aliases for PARP1 Gene

 GeneCards Summary for PARP1 Gene

 PARP1 (Poly(ADP-Ribose) Polymerase 1) is a Protein Coding gene.
 Diseases associated with PARP1 include Diphtheria and Hemorrhagic Cystitis.
-Among its related pathways are Necroptosis and Telomere C-strand (Lagging Strand) Synthesis.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
+Among its related pathways are SUMOylation and Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is PARP2.

 UniProtKB/Swiss-Prot for PARP1 Gene